nathaneltitane/dextop/README.md

 │                                                                                                             │
 └─────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```
+### Interface:

+Dextop offers two methods to turn your Android device into a desktop workstation and let you access both the Termux and container side using a graphical interface.

+The VNC method uses the X11 virtual framebuffer 'xvfb' alongside the X11 VNC server 'x11vnc' and forwards a display port within your device as 'localhost' to minimize latency and runs it using software emulated acceleration (LLVM).

+The X11 method uses a native display server application 'termux-x11' alongside the Termux:X11 android application package and forwards the display using your device's native resolution and DPI settings using your device' hardware platform (GPU).

+In either case, you can think of the experience as setting up a VM (virtual machine) on a typical laptop or desktop computer and accessing it through the a viewer.

 ### Hardware requirements:

+For the best possible experience, make sure to have:

-- Modern Android device with 64 bit ARM processor (Android 7.0 or above: Termux limitation - Avoid Android 11 when and if possible: [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
+- A modern Android device with 64 bit ARM processor (Android 7.0 or above: Termux limitation - Avoid Android 11 when and if possible: [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
-- Approximately 4GB in free storage for symmetric setup (Termux and distribution container)
+- Approximately 4GB in free storage on the device for symmetric setup (Termux and distribution container)
-- Mouse (bluetooth or other)
+- A mouse (bluetooth or other)
-- Keyboard (bluetooth or other)
+- A keyboard (bluetooth or other)
-- Power source (for extended work periods and performance requirements: Samsung Dex limitation)
+- A power source other than your battery (for extended work periods and performance requirements: Samsung DeX limitation)
-- Monitor (highly recommended for phones and small devices)
+- A monitor (highly recommended for phones and small devices)
-- Internet connectivity (wifi or other: for setup, updates and additional package downloads)
+- Medium to high speed internet connectivity (wifi or other: for setup, updates and additional package downloads)

 ### Software requirements:

-Dextop uses the X11 virtual framebuffer 'xvfb' alongside the X11 VNC server 'x11vnc' to turn your Android device into a desktop workstation and let you access both the Termux and container side using a graphical interface.
-Think of the experience as setting up a Virtual Machine on a normal computer and accessing it through the application's viewer.

-To proceed, install the following on your android device:
+To get Dextop set up, install the following packages on your android device:

 - [Termux](https://f-droid.org/en/packages/com.termux/ "Termux by Fredrik Fornwall")
 - [Termux API](https://f-droid.org/en/packages/com.termux.api/ "Termux API by Fredrik Fornwall")